alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 host-record=tmc-local.s3.tmc.deephackmode.io,192.168.86.201
 ```

+The need to add these A records are documented in the TMC documentation on "[Configure a DNS zone](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-mission-control/1-4/tanzu-mission-control-documentation/tanzumc-sm-install-config-prepare-cluster.html#:~:text=data%20at%20rest.-,Configure%20a%20DNS%20zone,-To%20ensure%20that){:target="_blank"}".

 Reload the DNS configuration, and make sure that the TMC host names are resolving to the IP address accordingly.

 ### Log in to the TMC-SM UI

 Go to https://tmc.deephackmode.io.
-You should be greeted by this sign in page.
+You should be greeted by this "Sign In" page.

 <figure>
 <div class="image-row-big">